Youniwemi/aiify/readme.txt

 == Changelog ==
+= 0.1.2 : Fix bug corrupted install
+- For some reason, a directory is missing after an install via wordpress plugin installer, this version is an attempt ti fix this by renaming the directory that was missing from the plugin
 = 0.1.1 : Extra context and keywords
 - Added possibility to add context to improve answer and keywords for SEO = 0.1.0 : Choose output language